Powder Road Trips in Hokkaido

-Escape the crowds, stay in traditional ryokans & soak in local onsens on this epic powder-fuelled Japanese road trip
+Escape the crowds, stay in traditional ryokans and soak in local onsens on an epic powder-fuelled Japanese road trip

-Aimed at those looking to experience the traditional culture of Japan, whilst skiing some of the best powder on the plant, this road trip embodies everything a true Mabey Ski trip is about – getting off the beaten track, searching for the best snow, staying in locally-hosted accommodation and experiencing rich culture and mouthwatering cuisine along the way.
+Aimed at those looking to experience the traditional culture of Japan, whilst skiing some of the best powder on the planet, our Hokkaido road trips embody everything a true Mabey Ski trip is about – getting off the beaten track, chasing the best snow with expert ski guides, staying in locally-hosted accommodation and experiencing rich culture and mouthwatering cuisine along the way.

-A custom 7-14day trip to ski Japan's North Island "hidden gem" ski areas.
-Stay in traditional Japanese towns and travel to off-the-beaten-path resorts, where you can choose to ski lift-assisted sidecountry or ski tour the backcountry, led by your local ski guide.
-Each trip is custom built to you, but expect to stay in authentic ryokans, soak in mountainside onsens and sip cold beer with the locals.
+A tailored 7-14 day ski trip to discover Japan's North Island "hidden gem" ski areas.
+Stay in traditional Japanese towns and travel to off-the-beaten-track resorts where you can choose to ski lift-assisted sidecountry or ski tour the backcountry, led by your local ski guide.
+Each trip is custom-made, so locations and accommodation will vary depending on your preferences, but expect to stay in authentic ryokans, soak in mountainside onsens and sip cold beer with the locals.
 Not to mention skiing some of the best powder on the planet.

 Your alarm chirps as the sun starts creeping in through a crack in your curtains.
 You roll onto your tatami mat and have a quick stretch to limber up before the day.
 Breakfast is a veritable smorgasbord – you don’t know what half of it is, but your guide and hosts kindly take you through the multitude of options.
 Maybe time to sneak a couple of onigiri in your pocket as snacks for later in the day.
 Gear check list complete and ski boots on, you hop into the warm van ready for your guides to take you to your next destination – you’ve already had 3 days of epic powder skiing, is your guide exaggerating or can today really get any better?

-Today is a ski touring day, you’re headed away from the already quiet resorts, and into the deserted backcountry.
-Your guide has heard from his friend that the last storm was particularly kind to this spot, just south of Otaru.
-20 minutes later you are at the trailhead, gear on and raring to go – just a short 45-minute bootpack and you are atop the first epic tree run of the day.
+You head away from the already quiet resorts, and into the deserted backcountry.
+Your guide has heard from their friend that the last storm was particularly kind to this spot, just south of Otaru.
+20 minutes later you are at the trailhead, getting your gear on and raring to go – just a short 45-minute bootpack and you are atop the first epic tree run of the day.
 The lightest, fluffiest and deepest snow you’ve ever seen.
 Your guide drops in and quickly disappears in a white cloud until you see him stop 200m down.
-Your turn, you float through 3 feet of fresh snow, blowing over the top of your head – you really should have brought your snorkel.
-High 5s and time for the onigiri you stashed earlier, topped off with a green tea Kit-Kat, snack heaven!
+Your turn.
+You float through 3 feet of fresh snow, blowing over the top of your head – you really should have brought your snorkel.
+High fives and time for the onigiri you stashed earlier, topped off with a green tea Kit-Kat, snack heaven!
 Fueled up, it’s back to the skin track and time for more powder tree runs.

 Ski day over, you arrive back at your traditional ryokan tired and happy.
 Time to crack a beer and hang your gear to dry before heading down to the local onsen to soothe your sore legs.
 The natural hot spring water works wonders on your aching body and gives you a new lease of life.
 Dinner time – another traditional affair with fresh local snow crab taking the crown of best dish, although nothing on the table disappoints.
-A goodnight cheers to the crew and time to pack up your bag and get ready to move on to the next ryokan where you’ll be spending the next 2 nights.
+A goodnight cheers to the crew and time to pack up your bag and get ready to move on to the next ski destination.
 The adventure continues…

 - Daily breakfast